 In other words, legalize matters.
 If you're not married and want to be, then get it done as soon as you can.
 If you don't want to stay together with your partner, then don't, but in any case get the baby's father on the birth certificate.
 This will protect you and your baby in the future.
 It will also help you get child support if the need arises.

 Nothing is more important than health.
 Without it you have nothing.
 So make sure you take care of yourself and your baby.
-Go and see a doctor to get checked out, get vitamins, supplements and monitored.
-For more on supplements and a company we trust, see our Research Verified review.
+Go and see a doctor to get checked out, get vitamins, supplements (both to treat and prevent ailments) and monitored.
 Medical care is free in most states, so there's no need to worry about the costs.
 Make sure to go to all your appointments and to eat healthily and exercise as well.
 Once the baby is born, don't forget to have all the immunizations and checkups!